janabimustafa/IDB/PITCHME.md

 ### Self-Critique
 +++
 #### What did we do well?
-- data collection
+- Data collection
-- navigation
+- Navigation
-- continuous integration
+- Continuous integration
 +++
 #### What did we learn?
 - Docker
 - Google Cloud Platform, expensive
 +++
 #### What can we do better?
-- planning and assignment of tasks
+- Planning and assignment of tasks
 - CSS
 +++
 #### What puzzles us?
-- visualizations
+- Visualizations

 ---

 ### Event4Me Critique
++++
 #### What did they do well?
-- beautiful, consistent design
+- Beautiful, consistent design
 - 5 data sources
++++
 #### What did we learn from their website?
-- database was slow for everyone
-- load everything before displaying
+- Load everything before displaying
++++
 #### What can they do better?
-- contrast! (difficulty reading the grey on grey)
+- Contrast! (difficulty reading the grey on grey)
+- Events with multiple artists show up as different events
+- Past events still show up
++++
 #### What puzzles us about their website?
+- The default sorting for events
 ---